joel-jeremy/externalized-properties/docs/property-resolution.md

 }
 ```

-If custom variable expansion if required, the default variable expander can be overriden via `ExternalizedProperties.Builder` e.g.
+If custom variable expansion is required, the default variable expander can be overriden via `ExternalizedProperties.Builder` e.g.

 ```java
 public static void main(String[] args) {